klack/klack.cloud/README.md

 # klack.cloud
-A self-hosted replacement for iCloud, Google Photos, Netflix, Evernote and more.
+A self-hosted replacement for iCloud, Google Photos, Evernote, Netflix and more.
 Secure and monitored.

 # Features
-- Download any movie or tv show by entering its name
-- Automatically get new episodes
 - Photo hosting to replace iCloud
 - Joplin to replace Evernote
 - Plex to replace all streaming services